 Nakayama hefted a man from the crowd to check his health.
 The man screamed.
 Nakayama dropped him in surprise and barely caught his ankle before he hit the ground.
 “It’s alright, it’s alright!” she promised, but the man kept screaming.
 The crowd turned to watch Nakayama try calming him.
-“I understand—the first few humans saw me alongside them, but now the crowds are thick enough you’ve only seen your own kind.
-You’ve established your sense of normalcy, and now you’re meeting… me…”
+“I understand—the first humans saw me alongside them, so I was ordinary.
+Now the crowds are thick enough you’ve only ever seen your own kind.
+You’ve established your sense of normalcy and now you’re meeting… me…”

 Nakayama set the man down and examined herself.
 She was a giant, peculiar bird-creature.
 How could she convince anyone her presence was acceptable?

 “Ora ora!”
 Nemo waved his hands.
 The crowd turned to him.
-He pointed skyward.
-The crowd squinted at the sun.
+He pointed skyward and the crowd squinted at the sun.
 Nemo whistled like a falling object as he pointed to Nakayama.
 Then Nemo mimed shaking hands.

 The crowd oohed and aahed.
-The screaming man mutely shook Nakayama’s wingtip, and opened his mouth to show his throat.
+The screaming man mutely shook Nakayama’s wingtip and opened his mouth to show his throat.
 Nakayama covered her beak in disbelief.
 “Thank you, Nemo.”
 Before she inspected more islanders, she quickly counted heads.
 Fifty islanders were already present and the egg only spewed more.
 The clearing wasn’t large enough.
-“Nemo!”
-She gestured for his approach, and the crowd parted for him to pass.
+“Nemo!
+Come here!”
+She gestured for his approach and the crowd parted for him to pass.

-Nakayama showed Nemo the trees she had cut from the clearing.
-She flattened her wings into scoops to carve logs into rough canoes.
+Nakayama showed Nemo the trees she’d cut from the clearing.
+She flattened her wings into scoops and carved logs into rough canoes.
 She made oars from branches.

 Nemo didn’t understand, so Nakayama pushed the canoe down the slope and it splashed into the ocean.
 “Ahh!”
 Nemo understood.
 He chased the canoe and called for others to follow.
 “Ora ora ora!”

 Nakayama carved canoes so quickly there was always a boat voyaging from the fruity island to the mountainous one.
-Nemo stood cape-side to welcome each boatload of islanders to the coast.
+Nemo stood cape-side to welcome each load of islanders to the coast.

-This island had fruit trees which islanders climbed and plucked clean.
-Birds larger than ostriches lounged on the beach, laying eggs which islanders cracked open to drink.
+This island had no fruit-trees, but birds like penguins larger than ostriches lounged on the beach laying eggs which islanders cracked open to drink.

 Nemo turned.
-Three of his children approached panting with their hands on their knees.
-“Oran dora,” said Nemo.
+Three of his children approached, panting with their hands on their knees.
+“Oran dora,” greeted Nemo.

 “Nemo,” they urged.
-They led him a mile up the mountain to point at a pine’s branches.
+They led him a mile up the island to point at a pine’s branches.
 They cupped their hands around their ears to tell him to listen.

 Nemo heard a creature in the canopy.
 “Aaaugh, how does she land?
 This was an awful idea.”
-Now Nemo clearly saw what looked like a hanging vine.
+Now Nemo noticed a hanging vine.
 It was four feet long and the width of his arm.
-In fact, it seemed to be an arm, with two double-jointed elbows.
+In fact, it seemed to be an arm with two double-jointed elbows.
 Its fingers clutched a branch.

 “Oran dora,” said Nemo.